 The underarm and chest area have a high concentration of lymph nodes.
 Lymph is a thin fluid that circulates throughout the body carrying waste materials.
 It passes through the lymph nodes which act as filters to remove bacteria, toxins and waste materials from your body.
-Stimulating these areas with dry brushing and massage promote detoxification and prevent blockages.
+Stimulating these areas with dry brushing and breast massage promotes detoxification and prevents blockages.

 When we wear a bra, lymph doesn't drain effectively from the breast.
 Dry brushing and breast massage drain the stagnant lymph fluid, stimulate fresh blood supply and reduce lymph build-up.
-Breast massage reduces hormonal breast tenderness and swelling and is an effective preventative care measure to notice any changes in the health of your breast.
+Breast massage reduces hormonal breast tenderness and swelling.
+Learning how to breast massage is an effective preventative care measure to notice any changes in the health of your breast.

-Although there is no wrong way to massage your breasts, here are three important tips to consider for optimum benefits:
+Although there is no wrong way to massage your breasts, here are four important tips to consider for optimum health benefits:

 1. When dry brushing, always use a natural bristle brush and on dry skin, before showering.
 Brush your breasts gently towards your armpit.